01 of 09

 03 of 09

 Climb to the top of the hill, and next to the Royal Observatory is a viewing area where you can look down on the iconic Old Royal Naval College, across The Thames and beyond.
-Greenwich Park is large enough to allow you some time alone so take in the views and then set off together to see the Red and Fallow Deer amongst the secluded woodland and ancient trees in The Wilderness park area.Continue to 4 of 9 below.
+Greenwich Park is large enough to allow you some time alone to take in the views and then set off together to see the Red and Fallow Deer amongst the secluded woodland and ancient trees in The Wilderness Park area.Continue to 4 of 9 below.

 04 of 09

 Queen Mary's Rose Garden

 This beautiful floral garden is within Regent's Park and smells fragrant all year round.
 It's named after the wife of King George V and was opened to the public in 1932.
 By 1934 the first rose garden was completed and the varieties have been added to every since.